gjyotk/llm-papers-list/README.md

 ## How to Use This Repository

-You can follow my progress by checking the updates in this README or visiting this URL: .
+You can follow my progress by checking the updates in this README or visiting [this](gjyotk.github.io/llm-papers-list/#/) URL .
 Feel free to share your thoughts, suggest additional papers, or discuss the content via GitHub issues or pull requests.

 Stay tuned for weekly updates!